 "Today we have gathered and we see that the cycles of life continue.
 We have been given the duty to live in balance and harmony with each other and all living things.
-So now, we bring our minds together as one as we give greetings and thanks to each other as people." -Sakokwenionkwas, Bear Clan, Mohawk Nation, Elder Tom Porter
+So now, we bring our minds together as one as we give greetings and thanks to each other as people." -Elder Sakokwenionkwas, Bear Clan, (Tom Porter), Kanien'kéha'ka or Kanyen'kéha'ka (Mohawk) from Six Nations of the Grand River Ohsweken (Where the two rivers meet or split)

-We give thanks to all who have contributed to the creation of this program.
-Through the wisdom and generosity of many, this program has been designed to bless current and future generations.
+We give thanks to all who have contributed to the creation of this program; it has been created as a gift for future generations.
+Contributors to the book have been referenced according to their wishes, where possible.